openvar/variantValidator/docs/DOCKER.md

 ### Build errors you may encounter

-***If you have MySQL and or Postgres databases already running, you may encounter an error***
+***If other services on your system conflict with the network resources used to expose the docker versions of MySQL and or Postgres databases you may encounter an error***

-> "ERROR: for vdb  Cannot start service vdb: Ports are not available: listen tcp 0.0.0.0:3306: bind: address already in use"
+> "ERROR: for vdb Cannot start service vdb: Ports are not available: listen tcp 0.0.0.0:53306: bind: address already in use"

+or

+> "ERROR: for vvta Cannot start service vvta: Ports are not available: listen tcp 0.0.0.0:54321: bind: address already in use"

-If you encounter these issues, stop the build by pressing `ctrl+c`
+If you encounter either of these issues, stop the build by pressing `ctrl+c`

-- Reconfigure the ports used in the `docker-comose.yml` file as shown here
+- Reconfigure the ports used in the `docker-comose.yml` file
+    - If you do not intend to use the databases except to run VariantValidator you can just remove the 'ports:' and 'expose:' sections containing the offending port number
+    - Otherwise you can fix the problem by moving to an unused port, via advancing the port number mentioned in the error message by 1
+    - you are recommended to hash (`#`) the conflicting port first, then add the new ports if wanted by advancing the external (first) port numbers, as shown below
 ```yml
 services:
   vdb: